 - Revenue and expense projections for the property operations, which result in the estimated net operating income generated over the ten year holding period assumed in the model.
 Base year (model year one) assumptions are based on historical financial results and operating budget information.
 Base year assumptions are then adjusted for expected changes in occupancy, rental rates and expenses, and - The capitalization rate utilized to estimate the sales proceeds from an assumed property sale in year ten of the model.
-The capitalization rate used in the current year models ranged between 6.25% and 7.25% which the Company believes represents a reasonable range given the current market for multifamily properties.
+The capitalization rate used in the current year models ranged between 4.3% and 7.5% which the Company believes represents a reasonable range given the current market for Residential Properties.

 The revenue, expense and resulting net operating income projections which are the basis for the discounted cash flow model are based on judgment.
-Operating results from a multifamily residential property depend on the rental and occupancy rates of the property and the level of operating expenses.
-Occupancy rates and rents are directly affected by the supply of and demand for apartments in the market areas in which a property is located.
+Operating results from a multifamily, student, or senior citizen residential property depend on the rental and occupancy rates of the property and the level of operating expenses.
+Occupancy rates and rents are directly affected by the supply of and demand for multifamily residential properties in the market areas in which a property is located.
 This, in turn, is affected by several factors such as local or national economic conditions, the amount of new apartment construction and interest rates on single-family mortgage loans.
+Net operating income from the commercial property depends on the number of cancer patients which utilize the cancer therapy center and the ability to hire and retain key employees to provide the related cancer treatment.
 In addition, factors such as government regulation, inflation, real estate and other taxes, labor problems and natural disasters can affect the economic operations of a property.